Write. Rewrite. When not writing or rewriting, read. I know of no shortcuts. — Larry L. King

 If you are a writer, you probably know these novels are easier to write than “literary” fiction, and in many instances are turned out in multiples per year.
 Popular genre fiction tends to be formulaic: the length not too long and the prose not too wordy or poetic; the plot primary, straightforward, action-driven and fast-paced; and the characterization subordinate to the plot, which unfolds through what the characters do and say.
 The writing is clear and accessible and the story conventions followed tend to be specific to each genre category or sub-genre.
 In commercial fiction, these categories most commonly include romance, mystery, thriller, action-adventure, horror, gothic, historical, western, and writing for juveniles or young adults, but there are many more sub-categories–more than one hundred in all!
 (My next post includes a long list of genres and sub-genres.)
 If this degree of categorization isn’t confusing enough, many of these genres play mix-and-match, sometimes crossing the once inviolable boundaries between popular genre, “mainstream” and “literary” fiction (described in depth in an upcoming post), and there is often disagreement about the assignment of the representative labels or whether or not some sub-genres should exist at all.

 I’ll be honest.
-When I embarked on my novel-writing project—working title, The Flying Girl—I thought it would be a cinch.
+When I embarked on my novel-writing project—working title, The Woman Inside Her—I thought it would be a cinch.
 I knew the story I wanted to tell; I had good writing skills; and I certainly had the desire—no, the passion―to drive the story forward.
 Little did I know, there is a lot more to good storytelling than knowing the basics of authorship or even an inspired plot.
 A novelist―or any storyteller, fiction or non-fiction―must first work at cooking that plot so that future readers will taste one tempting morsel at a time, each one succulent, savory and just satisfying enough to leave him or her wanting more.
 Then, even when the recipe is clear and complete, the writer has to perfect its execution.
 Ah, yes, a noble task, and one that seems manageable until one’s muse is battered by concepts previously unheard of: protagonists and antagonists, conflict, points of view, tension arcs, flow, denouement, and so on, and on, and on.
 Enter, the learning process–and to think I thought once I’d conceptualized a good story and developed some interesting characters I’d have nothing more to do than check my grammar, syntax, and punctuation!

 “Write every day, line by line, page by page, hour by hour.
 Do this despite fear.
 For above all else, beyond imagination and skill, what the world asks of you is courage, courage to risk rejection, ridicule and failure.
 As you follow the quest for stories told with meaning and beauty, study thoughtfully but write boldly.
 Then, like the hero of the fable, your dance will dazzle the world.”